pingcap/docs-cn/faq/sql-faq.md

 ## What's the trigger strategy for `auto analyze` in TiDB?

-Trigger strategy: `auto analyze` is automatically triggered when the number of pieces of data in a new table reaches 1000 and this table has no write operation within one minute.
+Trigger strategy: `auto analyze` is automatically triggered when the number of rows in a new table reaches 1000 and this table has no write operation within one minute.

 When the modified number or the current total row number is larger than `tidb_auto_analyze_ratio`, the `analyze` statement is automatically triggered.
 The default value of `tidb_auto_analyze_ratio` is 0.5, indicating that this feature is enabled by default.
 To ensure safety, its minimum value is 0.3 when the feature is enabled, and it must be smaller than `pseudo-estimate-ratio` whose default value is 0.8, otherwise pseudo statistics will be used for a period of time.
 It is recommended to set `tidb_auto_analyze_ratio` to 0.5.